rheijuan/Story/Story.md

-Once upom a time, in the software developer office,
+Once upom a time, in the software development form,

-there was a programmer named John
+there was a programmer named John.

+He was happy at his job.